-Studies show that women who work night shifts for many years have a small increased risk of breast cancer [66-70].
-One possible reason for the increased risk among these workers is their exposure to light at night.
+Some studies show women who routinely work night shifts for many years have a small increased risk of breast cancer [241-243].

 More research is needed to understand which aspects of shift work may impact breast cancer risk.